cgalo/SPAN/README.md

 - [Prim's Algorithm](#prim-algorithm)

 ### Overview
-For this project, the Input/Ouput (I/0) is handled within the [*main file*](main.cpp).
+For this project, the Input/Ouput (I/O) is handled within the [*main file*](main.cpp).
 This program only requires one argument in the CLI, this should be a text file that contain a graph.
 For examples of input files check [here.](Test-Files)The main file passes the CLI argument to the [MinSpanTree](MinSpanTree), which handles the logic for the rest of the project.

+### How Does This Program Work?
+After checking that the user provided one argument in the CLI, the main file will do the following:
+1. Create a new object from the class (MinSpanTree)[MinSpanTree], _MST_ for short, by passing the file location provided by the user.
+2. Call the public method, _getKruskalMSP()_, from the _MST_ object, which will output the results for the Kruskal's Algorithm for the given file/graph.
+3. Output a line of dashes (-) to split the results for the next algorithm
+4. Call the public method, _getPrimMSP()_, from the _MST_ object, which will output the results for the Prim's Algorithm for the same given file/graph.

 #### Kruskal Algorithm